NatoBoram/Matchmaking/README.md

 Updates my java programs.

 ## Before
 Some projects requires specific software in order to run.
-Before running any program, please install [Java](http://www.java.com/en/download/manual.jsp) and [Git for Windows](https://git-for-windows.github.io/).
+Before running any program, please install [Java](http://www.java.com/), [Git for Windows](https://git-for-windows.github.io/), [7-Zip](http://7-zip.org/) and [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate/).

 ### How to install [Java](http://www.java.com/en/download/manual.jsp)
 This guide shows how to install [Java](http://www.java.com/en/download/manual.jsp) in order to use it quickly.
 If you didn't use these steps during your installation, it is recommended that you reinstall it because some of these steps are mendatory for this auto updater.
 To begin, download [Windows Offline](http://javadl.oracle.com/webapps/download/AutoDL?BundleId=207773) and [Windows Offline (64-bit)](http://javadl.oracle.com/webapps/download/AutoDL?BundleId=207775).